Höegh Osaka: January 2015 grounding

 port in an uncontrolled manner, leading to the ship grounding on Bramble Bank.'

 At 21:19 the D-class inshore lifeboat from Calshot Lifeboat Station was called out.
 The tugs Svitzer Ferriby and Svitzer Surrey, in Southampton Water at the time, were also sent to the assistance of Höegh Osaka.
 A Severn-class lifeboat from Yarmouth and an Atlantic 85-class lifeboat from Cowes, Isle of Wight were called out.
 The second Calshot Lifeboat was then called out.
 A Coastguard AgustaWestland AW139 helicopter from RNAS Lee-on-Solent (HMS Daedalus) was called out and the tug Apex was also sent to assist.

 At 21:54, Svitzer Ferriby arrived at the Bramble Bank and assisted in beaching the ship.
 One crew member broke an arm and a leg when he fell and slid for about 18 m in a corridor as the ship listed.
 A crew member jumped into the water as a lifeboat approached and was rescued.
 Six crew were winched aboard the helicopter from Lee-on-the-Solent and landed there. assisted in the coordination of the rescue efforts.
 A crew member from the Yarmouth Lifeboat was winched onto Höegh Osaka to assist with the evacuation.
 A Royal Air Force Westland Sea King helicopter was called out from RAF Chivenor.
 The National Police Air Service also sent a helicopter equipped with night vision equipment.
 All crew except pilot, captain and chief officer had been rescued by 00:15 on 4 January.
 All were evacuated at 02:09 because the vessel's list was increasing as the tide fell.

-The ship was carrying a cargo of 1,400 vehicles and about 70 pieces of construction equipment.
 Svitzer were appointed as salvors.
 A 200 m maritime exclusion zone was set up around the ship, and airspace below 200 ft closed to aircraft within 1 mi.
 An attempt to refloat the ship was scheduled for 7 January, but cancelled because more water than expected was discovered inside the vessel.
 The ship refloated without outside assistance later that day assisted by high tide and strong winds, taken in tow and moored approximately 2 miles east at Alpha Anchorage, between East Cowes and Lee-on-the-Solent to await further salvage operations.
 On 22 January, Höegh Osaka was towed in to Southampton, salvage operations having reduced the list to 5°.